jyellick/obc-docs/dev-setup/devnet-setup.md

 You can watch for the message "Received build request for chaincode spec" on the output screen of all validating peers.

-On successful completion, the above command will return a "name:" along with other information.
-This is the name assigned to the deployed chaincode and is the value of the "-n" parameter in invoke and query commands described below.
-For example the value of "name:" could be
+On successful completion, the above command will print the "name" assigned to the deployed chaincode.
+This "name" is used as the value of the "-n" parameter in invoke and query commands described below.
+For example the value of "name" could be

     bb540edfc1ee2ac0f5e2ec6000677f4cd1c6728046d5e32dede7fea11a42f86a6943b76a8f9154f4792032551ed320871ff7b7076047e4184292e01e3421889c

+In a script the name can be captured for subsequent use.
+For example, run

+    NAME=`OPENCHAIN_PEER_ADDRESS=172.17.0.2:30303 ./obc-peer chaincode deploy ...`

+and then replace <name_value_returned_from_deploy_command\> in the examples below with `$NAME`.

 We can run an invoke transaction to move 10 units from 'a' to 'b':